lenmetson/speech-time/final-product/story_plan.md

 # Are women underrepresented in Scottish politics?
 ## Overview
-Ways we have analysed representation:
+Assumptions we have made about what constitutes women's political representation:
-1. Amount of time spent speaking in parliament - integrating other factors' effects for an intersectional analysis
+1. Amount of time spent spoken by women in parliament
-2. Parliamentary discussions on women's topics
+2. Amount of parliamentary discussion on women's topics

 ### Absolute gender differences in amount of speech
 * When we sum the parliamentary data on speeches across all sessions, we can see that comparatively, men have spoken more than women